default-writer/c/src/gc/readme.md

 _____________
 | ptr       | - pointer to allocated buffer
 |-----------|
-| allocated | - number o"f allcated bytes
+| allocated | - number of allcated bytes
 |___________|

 why do we need "allocated on the client", is because we will merge with buffer to the right